4xx404/zipRip/README.md

 sudo python3 zipRip.py
 ```

-Extracted files will be saved in "extracted/key/".
+Extracted files will be saved in "extracted/fileName/"
-* Key format 00000000